 Amherst has taken a leadership role among highly selective liberal arts colleges and universities in successfully diversifying the racial, socio-economic, and geographic profile of its student body.
 The College is similarly committed to enriching its educational experience and its culture through the diversity of its faculty, administration and staff.

-Amherst College invites applications for the Community Development Coordinator.
-Given Amherst's distinction as one of the most diverse liberal arts colleges in the country, the successful candidate will demonstrate the w ays in which they bring value to and will work towards supporting a broadly diverse community.
+Amherst College invites applications for the Community Development Coordinator position.
+The Community Development Coordinator is a full-time, one-year term position, job group and level PT-1.
+Given Amherst's distinction as one of the most diverse liberal arts colleges in the country, the successful candidate will demonstrate the ways in which they bring value to and will work towards supporting a broadly diverse community.

 Members of the Residential Life team work to help create a seamless, consistent and holistic experience for our students.
 The office focuses on the creation of communities that emphasize holistic student development for all in an environment that is challenging and supportive.
 The Community Development Coordinator (CDC) is a full-time, 12-month position, and a member of the Residence Life professional staff and supervised by an Assistant Director of Residential Life.
 The CDC provides leadership and supervision to approximately 5-25 student staff members.
 The CDC takes appropriate actions to support a diverse workforce and participates in the College's efforts to create a respectful, inclusive, and welcoming environment.

 As on-campus housing is a position requirement, the CDC is provided a semi-furnished one-bedroom apartment including all utilities and a 14-meals/week plan throughout the academic year.
-Due to the nature of the work, daytime, on-call, and non-traditional hours including nights and weekends are required.
-CDCs are expected to work evenings and nights, the schedule is 2:00 p.m. - 10:00 p.m.
-Sunday through Wednesday and 4:00 p.m. - 1:00 a.m.
-Thursday through Saturday, five nights per week (on a 7 nights per week rotating schedule).
-This position is renewable each year for up to two years based on performance.
-A third year is possible at the discretion of the Director/Dean.
+Due to the nature of the work, daytime, on call, and non-traditional hours including nights and weekends are required .
+CDCs are expected to work from 12:00 p.m. - 8:00 p.m. five nights per week (Monday through Friday) to offer more availability to students.
+Summary of Principal Duties and Responsibilities:

 Residence Life Leadership: